JoranJix/Undressify/README.md

 ## Tips and tricks

-If you change some textures via HUD on some of your clothing, take that piece off manually and reattach it after you changed it.
+If you change some textures via HUD on some of your clothing,<br>
+take that piece off manually and reattach it after you changed it.<br>
-Sl tends to ignore the change when something is detached via RLV Sounds corrospond to the folder names.
-So if you you have a folder named 'top_1' the sound for it is 'top' You can place your own sounds in the object for different sounds
+Sl tends to ignore the change when something is detached via RLV<br>
+Sounds corrospond to the folder names.
+So if you you have a folder named 'top_1' the sound for it is 'top'<br>
+You can place your own sounds in the object for different sounds<br>

 ## Info